Circumbinary planet: PH1 (Kepler-64)

-In 2012 volunteers of the Planet Hunters project discovered PH1b (Planet Hunters 1 b), a circumbinary planet in a quadruple star system.
+In 2012, volunteers of the Planet Hunters project discovered PH1b (Planet Hunters 1 b), a circumbinary planet in a quadruple star system.

 Kepler-453

 In 2015, astronomers confirmed the existence of Kepler-453b, a circumbinary planet with orbital period of 240.5 days.

 Kepler-1647

 A new planet, called Kepler-1647b, was announced on June 13, 2016, discovered using the Kepler telescope.
 The planet is a gas giant, similar in size to Jupiter which makes it the second largest circumbinary planet ever discovered, next to PSR B1620-26.
 It is located in the stars' habitable zone, and it orbits the star system in 1107 days, which gives it the longest period of any confirmed transiting exoplanet so far.

-MXB 1658-298

-A massive planet or brown dwarf around this low-mass X-ray binary (LMXB) system was found by the method of periodic delay in X-ray eclipses.

 TOI-1338 b

 A large planet called TOI-1338 b, around 6.9 times as large as Earth and 1,300 light years away, was announced on January 6, 2020.